mdang/ga-lessons/react-redux/resources/notes.md

 2. The state is read-only.
 3. The state can be changed by emitting an action which describes the desired change.

-Whenever a component wants to change the data stored within the store, it prepares an action object and dispatches the action object to the store.
-The store passes on the action to several reducers.
-A reducer is a JavaScript function which takes the previous state of the store and the action object and then creates a new state for the store.
+Whenever a component wants to change the data stored within the store:

+1. It prepares an action object and dispatches the action object to the store.
+2. The store passes on the action to several reducers.
+3. A reducer is a JavaScript function which takes the previous state of the store and the action object and then creates a new state for the store.

 ## Resources